 - If applying for a facility clearance or individual security clearance, an individual who is financially overextended is at risk of having to engage in illegal acts to generate funds.

-Purpose of Government Facility Clearance Regulations
+Purpose of Government Security Clearance Regulations

-The underlying facility clearance regulations establish procedures for obtaining facility security clearance and for safeguarding Secret and Confidential National Security Information and Restricted Data received or developed in conjunction with activities licensed, certified or regulated by the Commission.
+The underlying facility clearance regulations establish procedures for obtaining a security clearance and for safeguarding Secret and Confidential National Security Information and Restricted Data received or developed in conjunction with activities licensed, certified or regulated by the Commission.

 Facility clearance regulations typically apply to licensees, certificate holders and others who may require access to classified National Security Information and/or Restricted Data and/or Formerly Restricted Data (FRD) that is used, processed, stored, reproduced, transmitted, transported, or handled in connection with a license or certificate or an application for a license or certificate, or other activities as the Commission may determine.